dgroomes/intellij-plugin-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

 * [x] DONE Update this project for 2023.
-* [ ] (UPDATE: I made a lot of progress.
-Putting it in a branch for now) Can I make a plugin that extends the [HTTP client support in Intellij](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html)?
+* [x] DONE (I created the `http-client-enricher-for-github-plugin` subproject) Can I make a plugin that extends the [HTTP client support in Intellij](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html)?
   The HTTP client tooling in Intellij (e.g. `.http` files) is more sophisticated than I knew and I get the impression that it's more polished than I would have expected.
 They added lots more features in the Intellij IDEA 2023.2 release.
   The momentum is strong.
 I really like Insomnia, but I've always struggled to share HTTP requests with others.
 If I can